m6r-ai/getting-started-with-metaphor/README.md

 Metaphor is a simple, open-source, prompt creation language that lets you create consistent, reusable prompts that work across a variety of AI platforms.
-It lets you capture the what you need your AI to understand so it has a clear idea what you want it to do, without needing to guess (hallcinate) any details.
+It lets you capture the what you need your AI to understand so it has a clear idea what you want it to do, without needing to guess (hallucinate) any details.

 Metaphor solves three key problems that plague direct prompting: inconsistency across different AI models, difficulty maintaining prompt history, and challenges in collaboration.